 The most common motivator for understanding the marketing/sales funnel is scale.
 Many businesses find themselves in a place where they are happy with what they have accomplished, but want to build on that success and increase growth in a significant way.
 Others might have a short runway of cash to get them to break-even.
 The path that leads to this “scale inflection point” is different for everyone.
 Here are a few examples I’ve run into recently.

 Sometimes, the business was founded on a good idea that solved a problem and things “just worked.”
 When you’re making good money, the marketing/sales funnel isn’t on the top of your priority list.
-Almost always, though, word-of-mouth is one of the most significant contributors to success, whether that’s based happy customers or employees’ networks (personal and professional).
+You may have found that a sales funnel template has worked well but almost always, though, word-of-mouth is one of the most significant contributors to success, whether that’s based happy customers or employees’ networks (personal and professional).
 Word-of-mouth is extremely powerful, but incredibly hard to track and scale.
 Referral programs are one of the most common tools used to harness world-of-mouth, but as one expert has noted, finding a company that can consistently sustain more than 15% of their revenue based on referrals—over the long-term—is extremely rare2.
 Direct-to-customer, in-person sales can have a similar dynamic in early growth, but is often easier to scale sustainably.
 No matter the cause, when the honeymoon period of hands-off growth ends, but you still want to scale, marketing and sales are the first stop.

 Other times, a company may have a pretty good handle on their funnel as it relates to past growth, but not when it comes to engineering marketing and sales for significant future scale.
 The catalyst for scale could be taking on investment, strategically pursuing a market opportunity, capturing marketing share, or simply the desire of leadership to push the business to the level of success they believe it’s capable of.
 In any case, people often find that what they did before doesn’t translate easily into predictable marketing/sales channels at a significantly larger scale, leading them back again to the funnel.